thibaut-probst/flyingroutes/README.md

 * Support of the option to specify the destination port for TCP and UDP.
 * Support of multiple path discovery by allowing the sending multiple packets per hop.
 * Support of the option to specify the timeout for hop discovery.
-* Support of Linux and MacOS, Windows still under development.
+* Support of Windows, Linux and MacOS.

 ## Requirements